w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-Overview on the topic web accessibility, its scope, key terminology used in this context and inter-relationships with web technologies and other essential components.
+Overview on the topic web accessibility, its scope, key terminology used in this context and inter-relations with web technologies and other essential components.

 ### Learning Outcomes

   * Understanding the definition of web accessibility for people with disabilities
   * Understanding the scope of "the Web", including on desktop and mobile devices
   * Awareness of some types of design barriers that exclude people with disabilities
-  * Knowledge of inter-relationship between different components of web accessibility
+  * Knowledge of inter-relation between different components of web accessibility
   * Understanding key terms and the role of accessibility standards and guidelines

 ### Prerequisites for Learners